wcm-io-caravan/caravan-rhyme/README.md

 Single<HalResponse> response = rhyme.renderResponse(resource);
 ```

+All implementation methods of your resource will be called and should return a Maybe, Single or Observable immediately.
+This is the "assembly" phase of the rendering where the main thread is being blocked.

-Only when you subscribe to this `Single`, all implementation methods of your resource will be called and should return a Maybe, Single or Observable immediately.
-When all of these return values have emitted their results, the `HalResponse` will finally be constructed and emitted by the `Single`.
+As soon as you subscribe to the response `Single`, all the other reactives instances you returned by the resource implementation will be subscribed to and start their actual workload (e.g. requesting upstream resources).
+Then when all of these objects have emitted their results, the `HalResponse` will finally be constructed and emitted by the `Single`.

 # Related Links